marcusfgardiner/SentiMind/README.md

 ## Tests

-for Testing our ReactJS front end we used Jest with enzyme.
+### For testing our ReactJS frontend we used Jest with enzyme.
 To run the tests:

-1. `cd fullstack_template/static`
+1. `cd frontend`
-2. `npm run test`
+2. `npm test`

-To run python tests:
+### For testing our Python backend we used Pytest.
+To run the tests:

-1. Ensure you have run 'pipenv install requests' and 'npm install' as above to download dependencies
+1. Ensure you have run `pipenv install requests` to download dependencies
-2. 'pipenv shell' to set up the python environment
+2. `pipenv shell` to set up the python environment
+3. `cd backend/tests`
-3. 'nosetests' to run tests
+4. `nosetests` to run tests

 ## Challenges